Top 19: Free Experiences in Bern

-How do Bernese politics work?
-From the grand entrance to the chambers of the councils and the impressive lobby: you’ll discover all kinds of interesting and surprising facts about the Swiss Parliament and the history of the building.
-When the Parliament is not in session, there are free tours Tuesday thru Saturday in German, English, French and Italian.
-The sessions are the perfect opportunity to experience up close the debates in the National Council and the Council of States.
-There’s no need to register for the guided tours.
+Swiss politics up close: From the domed hall to the council chambers to the famous foyer – on a tour of the Parliament Building, you’ll learn all kinds of interesting and surprising information about the Swiss parliament and the historic building.
+When the parliament is not in session, free tours take place in German, English, French and Italian from Tuesday to Saturday.
+And the sessions are the perfect opportunity to experience the debates and votes in the National Council and the Council of States up close.
+Make sure to reserve your spot in advance!

 Swiss Bike Park Oberried

 No matter your age or skill level, the Swiss Bike Park in Oberried is a true biker’s paradise!
 Hone your riding skills on various fun trails and courses.
 The pump track is a special highlight, and particularly brave visitors might take a crack at the jumps (thanks to an inflatable cushion, the landing is safe even for less experienced jumpers).
 Oberried is about 40 minutes from Bern by bike.